danielneil/Shark/doc/README.PLUGINS.md

 **Optional Arguments**:
   -h, --help  show this help message and exit
+## <a name="check_ema"/>check_ema

+**Usage:** check_ema.py [-h] [-t TICKER] [-p PERIODS] [-r [RAW]] [-max MAX]
+                    [-min MIN]

+Computes a exponential moving average of a ticker against a specific number of trading periods.

+**Optional Arguments**:
+  -h, --help            show this help message and exit -t TICKER, --ticker TICKER
+                        Ticker code of the stock.
+  -p PERIODS, --periods PERIODS
+                        Number of trading periods for which to compute against.
+  -r [RAW], --raw [RAW]
+                        Just print the price minus pretty output.
+  -max MAX, --max MAX   Warn if the result is greater than this threshold.
+  -min MIN, --min MIN   Warn if the result is less than this threshold.
 ## <a name="check_trend"/>check_trend

 **Usage:** check_trend.py [-h] [-t TICKER] [-1st FIRSTMA] [-2nd SECONDMA]